Overview of Vertebral Body Tethering

 Used in the treatment of thoracic or thoracolumbar scoliosis, vertebral body tethering is at the pinnacle of state-of-the-art treatments for adolescent and adult scoliosis.
 This innovative technique was developed over a decade ago and has proven effective for many patients who were dealing with the debilitating consequences of scoliosis.

 During vertebral body tethering, a qualified surgeon will make the smallest incision possible, accessing the scoliotic curve from the convex, or outward bending side of the curve.
 A scope with magnification may be used to aid in visibility during this procedure.
-With clear access to the affected vertebrae, titanium screws are implanted into the convex side of each vertebrae.
+With clear access to the affected vertebrae, titanium screws are implanted into the convex side of each vertebra.
 These screws are coated in hydroxyapatite, the same substance from which bones are made.
 This substance aids the vertebrae in growing in and around these screws.
 Following a visual inspection and X-ray imaging of the spine, the correct placement of the screws is verified.

 The final step of the procedure involves the attachment of a flexible cord to the implanted screws.
 This cord places pressure on the convex side of the scoliotic curve, causing bones to grow more slowly and with increased density.
 This allows the bones on the concave section of the curve to grow faster and less compactly, aiding in the straightening of the spine over time.
 The flexibility of the cord also allows for more flexibility in movement than traditional fusion procedures that are used to treat scoliosis.
 This means that patients can typically return to their usual (or a vastly improved) range of motion following surgery.